 Skip to content

 It’s the most wonderful time of the year!
-After a challenging 2020, we are ready to celebrate with our friends and family (where possible), enjoy delicious food, exchange gifts and delight in the excitement that Santa brings to the children in our lives.
-We want to feel our best whilst indulging in the holiday festivities, so dealing with a bloated belly is the last thing on our Christmas lists.
-Heavy Christmas foods, alcohol, stress, and more time spent sedentary indoors can each impact our gut health and contribute to sluggish, bloated bellies.
+After another busy year we are ready to celebrate in style with our friends and family.
+We want to feel our absolute best whilst indulging in the holiday festivities, so dealing with a bloated belly is the last thing on our Christmas lists.
+Heavy Christmas foods, alcohol, stress, and more time spent sedentary indoors can impact our tummies and contribute to sluggish, bloated bellies.

-Our gut health is very important for our overall health and wellbeing.
-Learn more about this topic by reading Gut health – all you need to know.
-In this article, I explain more about the causes of bloating and offer some easy top tips on how to keep our gut healthy over the holidays.
-Soon your bloated belly will be the Ghost of Christmas Past!
+In this article, we explain more about the causes of bloating, and offer easy top tips on how to keep your gut healthy over the holidays.
+Soon, your bloated belly will be the Ghost of Christmas Past!

 We can avoid Christmas belly bloat and sluggish bowels by promoting regular bowel movements and minimising excessive gas production by our gut bacteria.
 This can be achieved by keeping hydrated, nourishing our gut microbiome, managing stress, keeping active and prioritising good quality rest.
 However, this approach requires daily consideration and won’t work instantaneously.